abhishek-kumar-code/Redfish_Public/Specification.md

 A PATCH request with fewer elements than currently exist in the array shall remove the remaining elements of the array.

-For example, a fixed length form array of 'Flavors' indicates the service supports a maximum of six elements (by padding the array with `null` elements), with four populated.
+For example, a fixed length style array of 'Flavors' indicates the service supports a maximum of six elements (by padding the array with `null` elements), with four populated.

 ```
   "Flavors": [ "Chocolate", "Vanilla", "Mango", "Strawberry", null, null ]